nilcyttocs/webds_deb/pinormos-webds/webds-deb/var/spool/syna/jupyterlab_docs/readme.md

 Presently, WebDS offers the following features.
 - README - This document.
-- Documentation - This is where you can find the user guides of the TouchComm and AsicProgrammer Python modules.
+- Documentation - This is where you can find the user guides for the TouchComm and AsicProgrammer Python modules.
+- Device Information - This is where you can view basic information about the connected TouchComm device.
-- Software Update - This is where you can do PinormOS system update on the Raspberry Pi.
+- DSDK Update - This is where you can do PinormOS system update on the Raspberry Pi.
 - ADC Data - This is where you can view real-time heatmap plots of delta and raw image reports.
 - Erase and Program - This is where you can do chip reprogram with a .hex file.